Vegan dinners can be affordable, filling, and surprisingly easy to make at home.

 6. Potato and Black Bean Tacos

-These tacos are filling, affordable, and full of flavor.
-Soft potatoes and seasoned black beans make a hearty taco filling that cooks quickly in one pan.
+Soft potatoes and seasoned black beans create a hearty taco filling that cooks quickly in one pan.

 Ingredients